ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 If running `rclone` from a script you might want to use today’s date as the directory name passed to `--backup-dir` to store the old files, or you might want to pass `--suffix` with today’s date.

 ## `rclone` daily sync
+{: #rclone-sync-daily}

 Scheduling a backup is important to automating backups.
 Depending on your platform will depend on how you do this.
-Windows can use Task Scheduler while Mac OS and Linux can use crontabs.
+Windows can use Task Scheduler while MacOS and Linux can use crontabs.

 ### Syncing a Directory
+{: #rclone-sync-directory}

 `Rclone` will sync a local directory with the remote container, storing all the files in the local directory in the container. `Rclone` uses the syntax, `rclone sync source destination`, where `source` is the local folder and `destination` is the container within your IBM COS.

-For example

 ```
 rclone sync /path/to/my/backup/directory RemoteName:newbucket